Severe Asthma ToolkitSevere Asthma Toolkit

 Self-Management Skills

-Optimising a person’s asthma knowledge and self-management skills using a shared decision-making approach and improving adherence by discussing the factors that may be leading to poor adherence to prescribed medications, will improve asthma control and health outcomes.
+Optimising a person’s asthma knowledge and self-management skills using a shared decision-making approach and discussing the factors that may be leading to poor adherence to prescribed medications, will improve asthma control and health outcomes.

-Patients should be provided with information about severe asthma in combination with an individualised written asthma action plan, instruction on self-monitoring of symptoms (with or without peak expiratory flow (PEF)), and a regular medical review.
+Patients should be provided with information about asthma attacks in combination with an individualised written asthma action plan, instruction on self-monitoring of symptoms, and regular medical review.
 Inhaler technique should be assessed and optimised regularly.
-Written asthma action plans are one of the most effective asthma interventions available.
-If PEF monitoring is used either in assessment or management of asthma, a standardised chart is available for free download to improve interpretation of the results.
+Written asthma action plans are one of the most effective asthma interventions available for acute asthma attacks .

 Patients should also be encouraged to engage in an active lifestyle, including physical activity and exercise, recognised to facilitate asthma control.
+In patients with impaired exercise capacity consider a supervised exercise program (Price et al. 2025 & McLoughlin et al. 2022).
 Address concerns that patients may have about undertaking physical activity.
-Emotional aspects should also be discussed, such as discussions of patient concerns and emotions when experiencing an exacerbation or flare-up.
+Emotional aspects should also be discussed, such as discussions of patient concerns and emotions when experiencing an asthma attack (Urroz Guerrero et al. 2023)

 Asthma Education